freezy/wpf-skia-opengl/README.md

 _surface = SKSurface.Create(_grContext, true, new SKImageInfo(width, height));
 ```

-After drawing on the surface's canvas, the surface is drawn on the `SKElement`:
+After drawing on the surface's canvas, we draw the result back on
+`SKElement`' canvas:

 ```c#
 canvas.DrawSurface(_surface, new SKPoint(0f, 0f));